Make a batch of these Healthy Oatmeal Chocolate Chip Cookies to share with the family. They’re a perfect dessert or special snack for kids and adults!

 • Use coconut sugar in place of the brown and granulated sugars if you prefer.

-• Dairy-free: Use a vegan butter in place of the regular.
+• Dairy-free: Use a vegan butter or melted coconut oil in place of the butter.

 • Gluten-free: Use a 1:1 style of gluten-free baking mix for the whole wheat flour.